Before the inevitable demolition of the Harbour Control Tower, I wanted to paint a very large panorama of this amazing view.

 I'm only 5'1"- short, even for a woman.

 Exactly the same height as Toulouse-Lautrec.
-Unfortunately I love painting canvases on an epic scale
+Unfortunately I love painting canvases on an epic scale.

-The tower would sway in the wind, sometimes almost imperceptibly, and sometimes with a rolling motion that can induce seasickness which is distracting when trying to paint fine details.
+motion that can induce seasickness which is distracting when trying to

 In the far distance, you can see the silhouette of the half-demolished Hammerhead Crane on Garden Island, which was finally removed by October 2014.
 I had just finished a stint as 'Artist in Residence' on Garden Island painting this before the demolition started.